Financial Time Series and Forecasting (QBUS6830)

 UNIT OF STUDY

 Time series and statistical modelling is a fundamental component of the theory and practice of modern financial asset pricing as well as financial risk measurement and management.
 Further, forecasting is a required component of financial and investment decision making.
-This unit firstly provides an introduction to the time series models used for the analysis of data arising in financial markets.
-Second, it considers methods for forecasting, testing and sensitivity analyses, in the context of these models.
+This unit provides an introduction to the time series models used for the analysis of data arising in financial markets.
+It then considers methods for forecasting, testing and sensitivity analyses, in the context of these models.
 Topics include: the properties of financial return data; the Capital Asset Pricing Model (CAPM); financial return factor models, with known and unknown factors, in panel data settings; modelling and forecasting conditional volatility, via ARCH and GARCH; forecasting market risk measures such as Value at Risk.
-Emphasis will be placed on applications involving the analysis of many real market datasets.
-Students will be encouraged to undertake hands-on analysis using an appropriate computing package.
+Emphasis is placed on applications involving the analysis of many real market datasets.
+Students are encouraged to undertake hands-on analysis using an appropriate computing package.

 Our courses that offer this unit of study